mohsinkhan85090/DSA-Solutions/README.md

 File:Array&String/runningsum.java
 Example: Input: nums = [1,2,3,4]
          Output:  [1,3,6,10]

+2. Find Pivot Index (LeetCode 724)
+Problem:
+Find the pivot index of the array where the sum of the numbers on the left is equal to the sum of the numbers on the right.
+If no such index exists, return -1.
+If there are multiple pivot indexes, return the leftmost one.
+Time Complexity: O(n)
+Space Complexity: O(1)

+File: Array&String/FindPivotIndex.java
+Example:Input: nums = [1,7,3,6,5,6]
+Output: 3
+Explanation: At index 3, left sum = 1+7+3 = 11 and right sum = 5+6 = 11.

 ```
 2. Concatenation of Array (LeetCode 1929)
 Problem: Concatenates an array to itself and returns the new array.